jromero132/advent-of-code/readme.md

 [![AoC 2023](https://img.shields.io/badge/2023-⭐%2010-gray?logo=adventofcode&labelColor=8a2be2)](https://adventofcode.com/2023)
 <!-- Badges of stars: end -->
 ---
 This project contains all my solutions for [Advent of Code](https://adventofcode.com/) challenges.
+***Note that this project can automatically download tasks, inputs and submit your solutions to the Advent of Code server. _Please use it moderately._***

 A brief introduction taken from the website:
 > Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

-In addition, this project contains a command-line application for managing, testing, and solving Advent of Code challenges.
+In addition, this project contains a command-line application for managing, testing, solving and submitting Advent of Code challenges.
 This tool allows users to create challenge setups, run tests, generate test files, and provides solutions for various tasks.